Connie Hansen

-Connie Hansen (born 29 May 1964) is a noted Danish Paralympian.
+Connie Hansen (born 29 May 1964 in Slangerup, Denmark) is a noted Danish Paralympian.
 She competed in athletics at the Summer Paralympics three times, in 1984, 1988 and 1992, and won a total of nine gold medals, four silvers, and one bronze.
 She was inducted to the Paralympic Hall of Fame in 2008.

 In the years 1988-94 she was often ranked highly on the "Athlete of the Year" list, the leading Danish television and sports newspaper ranking list, and served as one of the "key actors" in the 1992 Barcelona Paralympics’ movie, "Into the Light".